sitthykun/smilegitremote/README.md

 # Smile Git Remote
-Use a web service (microservice) to remote git's command
+Use a web service (microservice) to remote git's command.
+To avoid various external software installations such as Redis, RDMS, NoSQL, all the permanent and temporary data is using a file for storage.
+Additionally, among of those files are json and plain text.

 ## Version 0.2.0
 The trigger is implemented with two events are the before and after.